Brian Patrick Butler: Released films

 In 2016, Butler formulated a script titled Friend of the World.
 In 2020, the film premiered virtually at the Oceanside International Film Festival during the COVID-19 pandemic.
 Following the premiere, Butler mentioned he was inspired by the works of John Carpenter and Samuel Beckett.
 The film was distributed by Troma Entertainment in 2022 and is listed as one of the 100 Best Zombie Movies, Ranked by Tomatometer.

 In 2023, Butler starred as Liz Topham-Myrtle, a ruthless landlady, in a film made from his screenplay Hemet, or the Landlady Don't Drink Tea.
 Directed by Tony Olmos, it was distributed by BayView Entertainment in 2024.
 Butler was nominated for acting, writing and editing at the 13th Oceanside International Film Festival.

 Upcoming film: A Corpse in Kensington

-In 2024, Butler directed a horror film titled A Corpse in Kensington, based on his own screenplay.
-Justin Burquist helped produce the film, which features Michael Madsen, Ryan Bollman, Derrick Acosta, and Kimberly Weinberger.
+In 2024, Butler directed a film titled A Corpse in Kensington, based on his own screenplay.
+Produced by Butler and Justin Burquist, the film features Michael Madsen, Ryan Bollman, Derrick Acosta, Vinny Curran, and Kimberly Weinberger.
 The film entered post-production in late 2024.
+In 2026, Butler confirmed the film will be a psychological slasher romcom set on Halloween 2010 in Kensington, San Diego.